dotnet/designs/accepted/file-enumeration.md

 ## Requirements

+### Goals

-1. Filtering based on common file system data is possible
+1. Custom filtering based on common file system data
-	a.
-Name
+	- Name
-	b.
-Attributes
+	- Attributes
-	c.
-Time stamps
+	- Time stamps
-    d.
-File size
+    - File size
-2. Result transforms can be of any type
+2. Result transforms can be of any desired output type
+	- Like Linq Select(), but keeps FileData on the stack
+3. API minimizes allocations
+4. API is cross platform abstract
 3. We provide common filters and transforms
+	- To file/directory name
+	- To full path
+	- To File/Directory/FileSystemInfo
+	- DOS style filters (Legacy- `*/?` with DOS semantics, e.g. `*.` is all files without an extension)
+	- Simple Regex filter
+	- Simpler globbing (`*/?` without DOS style variants)
+	- Set of extensions (`*.c`, `*.cpp`, `*.cc`, `*.cxx`, etc.)
 4. Recursive behavior is configurable
-5. Error handling is configurable

-### Goals

-1. API is cross platform generic
-2. API minimizes allocations while meeting #1
+	- On/Off
+	- Predicate based on FileData
+5. Can avoid throwing access denied exceptions

 ### Non-Goals